 Amazon, without a doubt, is considered the top online retailer in the United States.

-With Amazon, you do not need to rent a space or hire employees as needed.
-You can be a one-person selling machine, nestled at the comfort of your own home.
+With Amazon, business owners do not need to rent a space or hire employees as needed.
+You can be a one-person selling machine nestled in the comfort of your own home.

-But given the fact that it features as many as 353 million products, it’s easy to get your item overlooked – especially if it is similar to many other products.
+But given that it features as many as 353 million products, it’s easy to get your item overlooked – especially if it is similar to many other products in an eCommerce platform.

-As such, you need to rank higher in the search engine results, which you could do so with some good old e-commerce SEO tips.
+As such, you need to increase your search engine visibility and aim for high search engine rankings, which you could do with some good old e-commerce SEO tips.

-But before diving deep into these techniques, you first have to make sure that you have got everything set up correctly in your Amazon e-store.
+But before diving deep into these eCommerce SEO strategy techniques, you first have to make sure that you have everything set up correctly in your Amazon eCommerce site.

 Here is a step-by-step guide on how to become a certified Amazon seller.